larsks/blog.oddbit.com-posts/2019-01-22-debugging-attiny-code-pt-2.md

 ## Goals

-In [the first post][] on this topic, we looked at how one can use `gdb` and [simavr][] to debug your attiny85 (or other AVR code) without flashing it to a device.
+In [the first post][pt1] on this topic, we looked at how one can use `gdb` and [simavr][] to debug your attiny85 (or other AVR code) without flashing it to a device.
 In this post, I would like to extend that by looking at how we can automate some aspects of the debugging process.

-[the first post]: |filename|2019-01-22-debugging-attiny-code-pt-1.md
 [simavr]: https://github.com/buserror/simavr

 ## Sending commands to gdb